 Departure: december 2019

-In December 2019, April 2019, December 2020, the next world-record crossing of the Atlantic Ocean will take place: we try to break the current world record that Ralph and his team have set on March 2017.
+April 2022, April 2023, April 2024, the next world-record crossing of the Atlantic Ocean will take place: we try to break the current world record that Ralph and his team have set on March 2017.

 Our ocean rowboats, two Rannoch 45, are 5-6 person monohull made of carbon and Kevlar, and designed and built by the most experienced marine architect in ocean rowing: Charlie Pitcher, an ocean rower who has set several world records.
 The boat is safe, strong, and very fast due to its streamlining, making it the world’s fastest boats.

 Our crossing the Atlantic Ocean in a rowboat will go from Lagos in Portugal to Cayenne in French Guyana (South America), which is a distance of 3,300 nautical miles and over 6,000 kilometers.
 This crossing of the Atlantic Ocean, we can largely take advantage of the tidal currents and trade winds.